The Ten Best Darts Players Of All Time

 • Major Title Wins – 4

-Darth Maple remains the only non-European player to have won the PDC World Darts Championship and he is clearly the greatest player to have originated from the Americas.
-Part won the 1994 BDO World Title as an unknown debutant at the event, crushing Bobby George 6-0 in a one-sided final.
+Darth Maple remains the only non-European player to have won the PDC World Darts Championship.
+He is undoubtedly the greatest player to have originated from the Americas.

-All the more remarkable was the fact that Part had only received a dartboard on his birthday in 1987, so had gone from novice to World Champion in seven years.
+All the more remarkable was the fact that Part had only received a dartboard on his birthday in 1987, so had gone from darts' novice to World Champion in seven years.
 A move to the PDC saw him land two further World Titles in 2003 and 2008.

-• Dennis Priestley (England) – 1989 to 2014
+8th – Dennis Priestley (England) – 1989 to 2014

 Dennis Priestley Career Honours